dema-trading-ai/docs/docs/index.md

 ## Support

-For any questions not covered by the documentation, or for further questions regarding the engine, trading, your own strategies, your algorithms, or just a chit chat with like-minded individuals, you are more than welcome join our Discord server, where we will facilitate whatever need you may have.
+For any questions not covered by the documentation, or for further questions regarding the engine, trading, your own strategies, your algorithms, or just a chit-chat with like-minded individuals, you are more than welcome to join our Discord server, where we will facilitate whatever need you may have.

 [Click here to join our Discord server](https://discord.gg/WXxjtNzjEx)